-Fall colors abound in Colorado and each year, visitors flock to the state parks to see Colorado’s natural confetti.
-While many tour the parks by car, try a different option this year for a new twist on fall foliage by visiting the parks by bike, by foot and if you’re up for a little more adventure, on horseback!
+Fall colors abound in Colorado and each year, so visitors flock to the state parks to see Colorado’s natural confetti!
+While many tour the parks by car, try a different option this year for a new twist on fall foliage by visiting the parks by bike, by foot or, if you’re up for a little more adventure, on horseback!

 Finding the Confetti of Colors

 If you want to know when and where the fall colors are best, check the

 Park Finder for current conditions.
 Each park will provide tips on what the colors in their park look like.

 For eight spectacular trips to see the golden aspens in all their autumn glory, check out the Gold Rush, Colorado Style page.

 Cabins and Campsites